VeritasDev/BattleBuddy/iOS/README.md

     - Betrix for images

 ## <u>v1.1</u>
+- [ ] Ammo needs to be disconnected from global metadata!
 - [ ] Logging / tags / debugging / etc
 - [ ] Settings
     - Nickname